Custom Website Development vs WordPress in South Africa

 Custom builds can still support content editing well, but that experience has to be designed intentionally.

 That is the real comparison.
-Not "cheap vs expensive," but "standard flexibility vs tailored control."
+Not "cheap vs expensive," but "standard flexibility vs more controlled architecture."

 When WordPress is usually the smarter choice